What is the Alternative Depreciation System?

 Depreciation is an accounting method for spreading out the cost of a business asset over the useful life of the asset.
 Because depreciation affects your business taxes, the IRS has specific (and very complex) rules for how a business asset, like a business vehicle, furniture, and computers, are depreciated.

 Why go to all this calculation?
 Because, for every asset in your business, the yearly depreciation expense must be calculated.
-Depreciation expense is important because it lowers your business taxes.
+Depreciation expense is important for your business because it lowers your business taxes.
 The IRS wants to be sure you don't take too much depreciation expense, and you want to be sure you take as much as the IRS allows.

-- The asset class and recovery period (useful life)
+- The asset class and recovery period.

 - The depreciation system (GDS or ADS)